 Urine stains can be a bit more stubborn than other mattress spots, and so removal requires a little more effort.
-Here’s what to do.
+Here’s how to clean mattress stains.

 - Pre-treat the spot with vinegar.

 If the urine stain is new, blot away excess liquid.
-Then bring out the vinegar which helps clean and neutralize the odor.
+Then bring out the vinegar which helps clean and neutralizes the odor.
 Spray straight vinegar onto the stain and blot again.